henrique1977/WouldYouRather/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Tests
-## All of the redux portion was developed in TDD (test driven development).
+All of the redux portion was developed in TDD (test driven development).
 To run those tests, run:

 ### `npm test`

 This launches the test runner in the interactive watch mode.<br>